ionic-team/ionic-enterprise-starter/website/docs/auth-connect.md

 ## Next up

-With authentication configs setup, we're ready to create our `Login Page`.
+With authentication configs setup, we're ready to create our `LoginPage`.